Ortho-K, the Safe Way to Sleep in Contact Lenses

 As long as your child handles the lenses according to the instructions of Dr. Erin Papp and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

-We will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Erin Papp will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Lume Family Eyecare serves ortho-k patients in Worthington, Dublin, Delaware, Columbus, and throughout Ohio
+Dr. Erin Papp will answer any questions you have about ortho-k.
+If you decide to proceed, Dr. Erin Papp will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Worthington, Dublin, Delaware, and Columbus, Ohio and surrounding communities.